 Once you have the perfect view or pose, post the photos to Facebook, Twitter and Instagram.
 Tag the Forest Preserve District in the posts with @willcoforests and use the hashtag #sharetheview so we see the posts.
 When tagging us on Facebook, be sure to set your post to public so we can see it.

-Once a month we will randomly select a participant to receive an insulated messenger bag as a prize.
+Once a month we randomly select a participant to receive an insulated messenger bag as a prize.

 “The purpose of the ‘Share the View’ program is to provide a new and fun way for our public to record their experiences in a Will County forest preserve and to share the beauty of the preserves with family and friends,” said Ralph Schultz, the District’s chief operating officer.